project soar Program

 Many Moroccan girls from modest socio-economic backgrounds have large families and small homes.
 There is little private space to do homework, read, talk with friends or explore hobbies.
 Beginning in the Fall of 2016, Project Soar offers a safe and supportive environment for adolescent girls to gather.
 Girls will also have access to a small library of books, in Arabic and English, 4 Kindle readers and three I-pads.

 When Project Soar started in 2013, it sought to empower the adolescent girls it in the community of Douar Ladaam.
 Word of Project Soar quickly spread, and girls from neighboring villages began walking from over an hour away to attend activities.
 In 2015, the organization began to shift its gaze to underserved adolescent girls throughout Morocco, knowing that so many of the risks and challenges faced in Douar Ladaam were not unique.

 Project Soar-in-a-Box is designed to bring the organization's principles and curricula to adolescent girls in need in varying regions.
 Project Soar-in-a-Box includes complete curricula in several areas, with visual examples, detailed instructions, teacher tips, as well as supplies.
 Project Soar-in-a-Box puts all the needed materials and tools into the hands of a local program leader/partner, eliminating the budget issues that so often plague development work.

-As of Septmeber 2016, Project Soar is working in five satellite sites.
-Project Soar is adding 15 additional satellite sites in mid-April 2017.
+As of January 2018, Project Soar is working in 25 satellite sites and is aiming to add even more additional satellite sites during the year.